 En_Hakkore: My position is one of biblical errancy . . . therefore I can--as you already pointed out--dismiss what is written as inaccurate without being incoherent with my position

 Matt: I think that you are being very consistent with your position . . . by saying that what Jesus said was wrong . . .

 En_Hakkore: Do not, however, conclude from that I simply do so for no good reason.
 I did not say that, Matt.

 Matt: What this comes down to is an issue of your presuppositions.
 It is impossible for me to demonstrate that you are incorrect.
 Your position is non-falsifiable.
 As I've said before, it cannot be proven to be false.
-So I would like to ask you now, what would be necessary in order to demonstrate it your position was incorrect?
+So I would like to ask you now, what would be necessary in order to demonstrate if your position was incorrect?
 I'm trying to see if your position is falsifiable.
-The reason is because generally, positions that are non-falsifiable, do not rest in reality or rationality.
+The reason is that, generally, positions that are non-falsifiable do not rest in reality or rationality.

 Matt: If I said that there was a spaceship on the other side of the Hale-Bopp comet, you could not prove it true or false.
 There is no way to see or not see.
 Your position is nonfalsifiable.
 And I have already demonstrated that no matter what I say to you, I cannot prove you wrong because your presuppositions leave no room whatsoever to be proven wrong.
 Therefore, I conclude that your position is irrational.

 En_Hakkore: All that is necessary for one to do to demonstrate my position incorrect would be to show me where it does not correspond to reality.

 Matt: My position is irrational position because it is based upon the ability of God to work in people to make truth statements.
 What I have shown is that you deny the words of Christ as recorded in the Bible.